 Open your own Terminal using either of these two methods now.

-Windows has a terminal program called Command Prompt.
+Windows comes with a terminal program called Command Prompt.
 You can access it by typing

-Navigate to the page and click on the Download button.
+Navigate to the Git Bash homepage and click on the Download button.
 This will take you to a page with the latest version of Git Bash.
 Determine whether you have 32-bit or 64-bit Windows by following these instructions.
-Then download the corresponding
+Then, download the corresponding

 exe file from the Git for Windows site.
 (If you have a package manager already installed, you can also choose to download the

 When you are finished installing, open Git Bash!

 When you first open the terminal, you should see a short snippet of text followed by a grey or blinking rectangle.
 This rectangle is your cursor.
 Where the cursor is located is the command line.
 The command line is where we will type and execute our text commands.